The silhouette of a pyramid, rising starkly against the horizon, is surprisingly universal and appears in multiple cultures in human history.

 The pinnacle of this architectural evolution is undoubtedly the Great Pyramid of Giza, built for Pharaoh Khufu around 2580–2560 BCE.

-This, the largest of the three Giza pyramids, was for thousands of years the tallest man-made structure in the world, and was one of the Seven Wonders of the Ancient World.
+As the largest of the three Giza pyramids, for thousands of years it was the tallest man-made structure in the world, and was one of the Seven Wonders of the Ancient World.

 The precision and skill involved in its construction continues to astound modern engineers and archaeologists.